Chapter 4.08

 4.08.020 Use of public sewers required.

-(1) The owner or occupant of any house, building, or properties used for human occupancy, employment, recreation, or other purposes, situated within the city sewer service boundaries and abutting on any street, alley, or right-of-way in which there is now located a public sanitary sewer of the city, is hereby required at his or her expense to install suitable facilities to collect all wastewater generated therein, and to connect such facilities directly with the public sewer in accordance with the provisions of this chapter; provided, that said public sewer is located within 200 feet of the property line and the property is not already served by an existing, functional private wastewater disposal system.
+(1) The owner or occupant of any house, building, or properties used for human occupancy, employment, recreation, or other purposes, situated within the city sewer service boundaries and abutting on any street, alley, or right-of-way in which there is now located a public sanitary sewer within 200 feet of the property line, is hereby required at his or her expense to connect to the public sewer in accordance with the provisions of this chapter.
 When a property is served by an existing private wastewater disposal system, connection to the public sanitary sewer system will be required to ensure protection of the environment and/or public health and safety when any of the following occurs:

 (3) If any such connection shall not be made within 60 days after written notice to the occupant or owner of such lot or parcel of property, building or structure by the director, the city is hereby authorized and directed to cause such connection to be made and to file a statement of the cost thereof with the city clerk, and thereupon a warrant in the amount of such cost payable to the city shall be issued by the city treasurer under the direction of the city council.
 The amount of such warrant, plus interest at the rate of 12 percent per annum upon the total amount of such cost and penalty shall be assessed against the property upon which the said building or structure is situated, and shall become a lien thereon as herein provided.
 Such total amount, when collected, shall be paid into said water/sewer utility fund.
 (Ord.
+2021-34 § 1; Ord.
+2020-13 § 2; Ord.
+2017-11 § 1; Ord.
+2016-17 § 1; Ord.
 2007-02 § 2; Ord.
 2004-27 § 2)

 4.08.030 Building sewers and connections.

-(1) The connection of the building sewer into the public sewer shall conform to the requirements of the most recent editions of the International Building Code, Uniform Plumbing Code and Washington State Standard Specifications for Road, Bridge and Municipal Construction.
+(1) The connection of the building sewer into the public sewer shall conform to the requirements of the city of Wenatchee preapproved plans and standards.

-(4) A single sewer lateral shall be installed to serve each building lot.
-Multiple connections to a single sewer lateral shall not be allowed except at the discretion of the city engineer when all of the following conditions apply:
+(5) A single sewer lateral shall be installed to serve each building lot.
+Multiple connections to a single sewer lateral shall not be allowed except at the discretion of the director when all of the following conditions apply:

-(b) The capacity of the sewer lateral is sufficient for multiple connections.
+(a) The capacity of the sewer lateral is sufficient for multiple connections.
+Any portion of a shared sewer lateral shall be a minimum of six inches in diameter.

-(6) The city assumes no responsibility for the maintenance of any customer service lateral, or any building sewer lines on private property or in easements or street rights-of-way.
+(7) The city assumes no responsibility for the maintenance of any sewer lateral, side sewer, or any building sewer lines on private property or in easements or street rights-of-way.

 4.08.035 Sewer service rates.